WhiteboxHub/wbl-resume-backend/README.md

-# json-resume
+# json-live-resume

 **Version:** 1.0.0

 **Description:**
-json-resume is a resume maker application that helps candidates create professional resumes to assist them in their job search.
-The application features an intuitive UI for inputting resume data, generating JSON data from the input, and providing a PDF preview of the resume.
+json-live-resume is a resume maker application that helps candidates create professional resumes to assist them in their job search.
+The application features an intuitive UI for inputting resume data and showcasing the seamless live resume generation, generating JSON data from the input, and providing the html preview of the resume and resume download feature too

 ## Table of Contents